twidi/streamdeckfs/README.md

 streamdeckfs COMMAND SERIAL_DIRECTORY ARGUMENTS
 ```

 For all these configuration commands, the `SERIAL_DIRECTORY`  is the one ending with the serial number of the StreamDeck for which you want to update the configuration.
-No connection will be done to the `StreamDeck` as the only thing these configuration commands do is to read the directories and files in this directory, extract the configuration and return what you asked, or rename the files if asked to
+No connection will be done to the `StreamDeck` as the only thing these configuration commands do is to read the directories and files in this directory, extract the configuration and return what you asked, or create or rename the files if asked to

 ## get-deck-info